 Sophia Tobin was raised in Kent and lived in London for many years.
-She has studied History and History of Art, and worked for a Bond Street antique dealer for six years, specialising in silver and jewellery.
-She currently works as a librarian in the goldsmithing industry.
+She has studied History and History of Art, and specialised in jewellery and silver, working for a Bond Street antique dealer and as a chartered librarian in the goldsmithing industry.
+She now writes full-time.

 Inspired by her research into a real eighteenth-century silversmith, Tobin began to write The Silversmith’s Wife, which was shortlisted for the Lucy Cavendish College Fiction Prize.
 It was published by Simon & Schuster in 2014.
-Her second work of historical fiction, The Widow’s Confession, was published in 2015, and her third, The Vanishing, in 2017.
-A Map of the Damage, her fourth book, was published in 2019.
+Three more books followed: The Widow’s Confession (2015); The Vanishing (2017); and A Map of the Damage (2019).

 Contact